Foxtel has simplified their whole system of subscription packages,

 The upgrade to HD is now only $10/month extra, and in our opinion, well worth it – 37 of the key channels are available in HD, including all of the sports, movie and drama channels.
 If you’ve got a modern HDTV, you will be wanting this for the best possible picture quality.

-If you buy into all of the packs available via Foxtel Play, it will set you back $104/month; while this is a better deal than buying the entire channel selection on Foxtel cable or satellite, it’s worth noting that Foxtel Play currently only plays in HD on the Telstra TV set-top box.
+If you buy into all of the packs available via Foxtel Now, it will set you back $104/month; while this is a better deal than buying the entire channel selection on Foxtel cable or satellite, it’s worth noting that Foxtel Now currently only plays in HD on the Telstra TV set-top box, Playstation 4 and in certain PC web browsers.
 This is unlikely to be a deal breaker for most people, nor is the fact that a few regular basic channels are missing, such as Al Jazeera and BBC News.

-One other aspect you will have to consider if mulling over the idea of whether to choose Foxtel or Foxtel Play is whether or not your broadband connection can cope with the sheer amount of data which will be pushing through it.
-While it’s only Standard Definition quality, the download amounts will add up very quickly, and you’ll want to avoid incurring extra charges or a connection slow-down from your ISP.
-To help alleviate worries about data usage, you might look at the Foxtel Broadband Home Bundle, which gives you 45-channel Foxtel access with the iQ3 box, 200GB of broadband data each month, and unlimited local and national phone calls all for $75/month.
-And for $85 a month, you get unlimited data and unlimited local and national.
-As a bonus, both Foxtel Anytime streaming and Foxtel Go are unmetered under this package, meaning you can watch as much as you like without using up any of your monthly download limit.
+One other aspect you will have to consider if mulling over the idea of whether to choose Foxtel or Foxtel Now is whether or not your broadband connection can cope with the sheer amount of data which will be pushing through it.
+Even at Standard Definition quality, the download amounts will add up very quickly, and you’ll want to avoid incurring extra charges or a connection slow-down from your ISP.
+To help alleviate worries about data usage, you might look at the Foxtel Broadband Home Bundle, which gives you 45-channel Foxtel access with the iQ3 box, 200GB of broadband data each month, and unlimited local and national phone calls all for $91/month.
+And for $101 a month, you get unlimited data and unlimited local and national.
+As a bonus, both Foxtel On Demand streaming and the Foxtel app are unmetered under this package, meaning you can watch as much as you like without using up any of your monthly download limit.
 Not that it matters when it’s unlimited.

 However, these bundles require a 24-month contract.
-But as a side-bonus, Foxtel Go is bundled with both Foxtel and Foxtel Play, allowing you to stream Foxtel’s channels on mobile devices such as iPhone and iPad, for those times when you really need to see that footy game but aren’t anywhere near a TV.
+But as a side-bonus, Foxtel app is bundled with Foxtel, allowing you to stream Foxtel’s channels on mobile devices such as iPhone and iPad, for those times when you really need to see that footy game but aren’t anywhere near a TV.